 NanoViricides is one of a few biopharma companies that has its own cGMP-compliant manufacturing facility.
 We intend to produce our drug substances, and in many cases, our drug products as well, for clinical trials in this facility.
 We have the capability to produce sufficient drugs for about 1,000 patients in a single batch of production, depending upon dosage.
-This production capacity is anticipated to be sufficient for first-in-human use in the current SARS-CoV-2 pandemic for our anti-coronavirus drugs in development, as well as for the anticipated clinical trials of NV-HHV-101 skin cream for the treatment of shingles.
+This production capacity is anticipated to be sufficient for first-in-human use in the on-going SARS-CoV-2 pandemic for our anti-coronavirus drugs in development, as well as for the anticipated clinical trials of NV-HHV-101 skin cream for the treatment of shingles.

 We believe that our platform technology enables development of drugs that viruses would not escape from.
 In fact, we have successfully screened our COVID-19 drug candidates to be able to protect cells against infection by distinctly different coronaviruses.
-This broad-spectrum drug development approach was adopted to ensure that our drug candidates should remain effective even as future variants of SARS-CoV-2 evolve in the field, as was already anticipated by us at the very beginning of the pandemic.
+This broad-spectrum drug development approach was adopted to ensure that our drug candidates should remain effective even as variants of SARS-CoV-2 continue to evolve in the field, just as we had already anticipated at the very beginning of the pandemic.